Mythri532/docker/Readme2.md

 This Master node which control the cluster state and nodes.<br>

 **API Server** - The API Server provides APIs to support lifecycle orchestration scaling,updates and so on for different types of applications.
-It also acts as the gateway to the cluster, which get the initial request to update the cluster , query to cluster so the API server must<br> be accessible by clients from outside the cluster.
+It also acts as the gateway to the cluster, which get the initial request to update the cluster , query to cluster so the API server must be accessible by clients from outside the cluster.
 Acts as a gatekeeper to authenticate the request to cluster .Clients authenticate <br>via the API Server, and also use it as a proxy/tunnel to nodes and pods (and services).<br>

 Whenever pods to be created or new service ,deploy new application ,initially user should interact with master node api server further request will be sent to other processes.It is the entrypoint to the cluster. <br>

 **The Scheduler**<br>

 It is a service in master responsible for distributing the workload.
-It is responsible for tracking utilization of working load on cluster<br> nodes and then placing the workload on which resources are available and accept the workload.
+It is responsible for tracking utilization of working load on cluster nodes and then placing the workload on which resources are available and accept the workload.
 In other words, this is the mechanism responsible for allocating pods to available nodes.
 The scheduler is responsible for workload utilization and allocating pod to new node.<br>

 schedule new pod---> api server---->scheduler ---->where to put the pod.<br>

 **Controller Manager** <br>

-This controller manager detects the cluster state changes when the pods die.In general, it can be considered as a daemon which runs in<br> nonterminating loop and is responsible for collecting and sending information to API server.
+This controller manager detects the cluster state changes when the pods die.In general, it can be considered as a daemon which runs in<nonterminating loop and is responsible for collecting and sending information to API server.
 It works toward getting the shared state of cluster and then make changes to bring the current status of the server to the desired state.
 The key controllers are replication controller, endpoint controller, namespace controller, and service account controller.
 The controller manager runs different kind of controllers to handle nodes, endpoints.<br>

 Controller manager--> scheduler --> kubelet<br>